jensbouma/RT-issuetracker/README.md

 # New in the beta version (03-11-2020:
 Transponder:
-- Squawk code input is optimalised, its now only posible to enter 0000 to 7777
+- Squawk code input is optimised, its now only possible to enter 0000 to 7777
-- A Squawk input of 17 for example automaticly turns into 0017
+- A Squawk input of 17 for example automatically turns into 0017
 - Transponder turns 'off' with a input value of '-1'

 Radio:
-- Microphone levelmeter microphone (No funtional yet)
+- Microphone level meter microphone (No functional yet)
-- A key can be assined to the PTT button by holding down the key and simultaneously pressing the PTT button with the mouse.
+- A key can be assigned to the PTT button by holding down the key and simultaneously pressing the PTT button with the mouse.
-- Freqency input is optimalised.
-1225 for example automaticly turns into 122.500
+- Frequency input is optimised.
+1225 for example automatically turns into 122.500

 Chat:
 - RX/TX data communication is implemented (no audio carrier yet)